Modern Ways to Take Your Sabbatical (16 Unique Ideas)

 Working in front of a screen for long hours is completely draining, and makes you sedentary.

 Consider what you enjoy most about working with your hands.
-Is it building ceramics, like my sister who started a pottery brand, or is it taking apart motorcycles and rebuilding them in your garage, like my friend Anthony?
+Is it building ceramics, like Emma, who started a pottery brand, or is it taking apart motorcycles and rebuilding them in your garage, like my friend Anthony?

 Oh, maybe you like putting computer parts together to build Frankenstein computers, or, are you secretly a painter who needs to be sitting in the park with a set of watercolors?